Making Open Data Real: A Public Consultation

-This consultation has now closed.
+This consultation has concluded

 The proposed approach is fundamentally about creating a ‘pull’ (an enhanced right to data) and a ‘push’ (a presumption of publication).
 The consultation seeks the public’s views on: